terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 # Features of IBM Cloud Internet Services module

-IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.
+IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability, and performance for customers running their business on IBM Cloud.

 Through this CIS module, you can configure the domain, manage DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and complete other tasks.
 For more information, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).

-##  Activating DDOS protection
+### Activating DDoS Protection

 CIS can provide protection against distributed denial of service (DDoS) attacks by proxying traffic for some types of DNS records, such as `A`, `AAAA`, and `CNAME` records.
 For more information, see the [DNS record](https://cloud.ibm.com/docs/cli?topic=cli-cis-cli#dns-record) section of the CIS CLI reference.

 Activating DDoS protection requires that you set the following conditions:

 * The domain must be active.
-  * The global load balancer( GLB) or DNS records must be proxied.
+* The global load balancer (GLB) or DNS records must be proxied.

 For more information about proxy options, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).

-## About the CIS submodules
+## About the CIS Submodules

-The CIS module has a number of submodules to configure a domain to the CIS instance, add and manage DNS records, set up a load balancer with origin pool and health checks, and enable or disable a web application firewall.
+The CIS module has several submodules to configure a domain to the CIS instance, add and manage DNS records, set up a load balancer with origin pool and health checks, and enable or disable a web application firewall.

-### Domain submodule
+### Domain Submodule

-The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) provides the Terraform resources that are required to add and configure a domain in a CIS instance.
-For more information, see [Domain lifecycle concepts](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts).
+The [domain submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/blob/main/modules/domain/) offers the Terraform resources required to add and configure a domain in a CIS instance.
+For further information, refer to [Domain Lifecycle Concepts](https://cloud.ibm.com/docs/cis?topic=cis-domain-lifecycle-concepts).

 After this module runs successfully, the status of the domain that is configured in the CIS instance is set to `pending`.
 You then configure the name servers that are assigned to the domain at the DNS provider or registrar.
 You can find the assigned name servers in the `name_servers` variable of the module output.
 The status changes to `active` after the name servers are configured correctly at the DNS provider or registrar.

-### DNS submodule
+### DNS Submodule

-The [Domain name system (DNS) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) provides the Terraform resources to create and manage DNS records in a CIS instance.
+The [Domain Name System (DNS) submodule](https://github.com/terraform-ibm-modules/terraform-ibm-cis/tree/main/modules/dns) provides the Terraform resources to create and manage DNS records in a CIS instance.
 For more information, see [Setting up your Domain Name System for CIS](https://cloud.ibm.com/docs/cis?topic=cis-set-up-your-dns-for-cis).

 If you add an SRV record, it is stored as `_service._proto.record_name.domain_name TTL class type of record priority weight port target`.
 This is true even though the record name is provided in the variable.
 For more information, see [What is a DNS SRV record?](https://www.cloudflare.com/en-gb/learning/dns/dns-records/dns-srv-record/).